GoogleChrome/developer.chrome.com/site/en/docs/webstore/rating/index.md

 ## Alcohol, tobacco and drugs

 Extensions that focus on the consumption or sale of drugs, alcohol or tobacco should be rated "Mature."
 For example, a game where the main character is a drug dealer should be rated "Mature."
 Illegal activity or alcohol, tobacco or drug content that is targeted at minors is not allowed in the Chrome Web Store.

 [content-policies]: /docs/webstore/program_policies/#content_policies
-[developer-agreement]: /docs/webstore/terms/
+[developer-agreement]:/docs/webstore/terms/